Maiella National Park is one of Italy’s 24 national parks and one of three national parks in Abruzzo, established in 1991.

 The territory comprising the park, is vast and rich in historical, cultural and natural-fauna peculiarities.

-Since 2021, it has been part of the UNESCO world geoparks system.
+Since 2021, it has been part of the UNESCO world geoparks system, recently listed by Forbes as one Five Stunning National Parks To Visit In Italy.

 Symbol of the park is the wolf, the faunal specimen present in the greatest number in the territory.